sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-conditional-logic/README.md

 }
 ```

-The power in conditional logic comes from combining them with boolean expressions:
+The power in conditional logic comes from combining them with Boolean expressions:

 ```js
 const zipCode = "802394"